ʼһ

 Why is virus yellows disease such a problem in the UK?

 Cold winters are needed to suppress aphid populations.
-Milder, warmer winters increase the risk of Virus Yellows to the crop, as aphids, which carry the virus, survive over winter and if they are carrying the virus, can infest the crop more readily come spring.
+Milder, warmer winters increase the risk of Virus Yellows to the crop, as aphids, which carry the virus, are able to survive over winter and infest the crop more readily come spring.

 The year 2020 saw the perfect aphid storm, with a mild winter and an early aphid migration, leading to devastating consequences for some growers.